Best for mountain scenery

 Best for trout fishing

-Tal-y-Llyn Lake (Llyn Mwngil), Snowdonia is a large glacial ribbon lake at the foot of Cader Idris famous for its wild brown trout.
+Tal-y-Llyn Lake (Llyn Mwngil), Eryri (Snowdonia) is a large glacial ribbon lake at the foot of Cader Idris, famous for its wild brown trout.
 This is also a good place for wildlife-watching – hares, otters, weasels, stoats and polecats are found here, and you’re likely to see ravens and red kites overhead.
-You may even catch a glimpse of an osprey from the Dyfi Osprey Project, which is based in the Cors Dyfi Nature Reserve near Machynlleth.
+You may even catch a glimpse of an osprey from the Dyfi Wildlife Centre, which is based in the Cors Dyfi Nature Reserve near Machynlleth.